dotnet/machinelearning-samples/samples/csharp/getting-started/DeepLearning_ObjectDetection_Onnx/README.md

 ```
 When obtaining the prediction, we get an array of floats in the property `PredictedLabels`.
 The array is a float array of size **21125**.
 This is the output of model i,e 125x13x13 as discussed earlier.
 This output is interpreted by YoloMlPraser class and returns a number of bounding boxes for each image.
 Again these boxes are filtered so that we retrieve only 5 bounding boxes which have better confidence(how much certain that a box contains the obejct) for each object of the image.
 On console we display the label value of each bounding box.

 **Note** The Tiny Yolo2 model is not having much accuracy compare to full YOLO2 model.
-As this is a sample program we are suing Tiny version of Yolo model i.t Tiny_Yolo2
+As this is a sample program we are using Tiny version of Yolo model i.e Tiny_Yolo2